Threats that Link has faced among several games.

 - Mighty Glacier: Iron Knuckles, however, are very slow.
 They make up for this with the highest damage output of any enemy in the series outside Breath of the Wild, often surpassing even Ganondorf, and by wielding particularly dangerous weapons, like a giant axe or an Epic Flail.

 - Turns Red: In the 64 games, Iron Knuckles will lose their heavy armor after taking sufficient damage and speed up.
+In Twilight Princess, Darknuts get even more agile when their outer armor is stripped off and trade their massive weapons for slimmer rapiers.

-Man-eating venus flytrap-like plants.
+Man-eating Venus flytrap-like plants.
 Comes in several different variations.

 - Attack Its Weak Point: Cutting its stem is a One-Hit Kill.
 Bio Deku Babas and Baba Serpents keep moving when severed, though.
+In Skyward Sword, they can also be slashed across the mouth (though parrying its attacks will expose its stem for the old-fashioned way).

 - Man-Eating Plant: Of the classic "carnivorous plant with a giant mouth-like bulb that lunges forward and attempts to snap you up" variety.